 3.41 hr., 48.6 ± 2.98 hr. and 44.26 ± 15.8 hr.

 observed in cows treated with Select synch, Ovsynch and PGF2α plus PGF2α protocol, respectively.
-Onset of estrus after the last PGF2α injection in the Select Synch group was within the range of other researcher (Yusuf, 2024).
+The onset of estrus after the last PGF2α injection in the Select Synch group fell within the range reported by other researchers (Yusuf, 2024).
 Ovsynch Protocol showed similarity with others (White et al., 2002).
-However, the average time of onset of estrus in cows treated with PGF2α plus PGF2α protocol was lower than another researcher (Okawa et al., 2017).
+However, the average time of onset of estrus in cows treated with the PGF2α plus PGF2α protocol was lower than that reported by another researcher (Okawa et al., 2017).

 The mean time of duration of estrus was 40.1 ±

 3.85 hr. in Select synch, 47.1 ± 5.61 hr. in Ovsynch and 37.5 ± 13.44 hr. in PGF2α plus PGF2α protocols.
-This result showed lower time of duration of estrus in Ovsynch protocol than the findings (López-Gatius, 2020) and higher in the results.
-This result showed similarity in PGF2α plus PGF2α protocol with the findings of some researchers experimented in ewe and lower than other researcher (Heidari et al., 2017).
+This result showed a shorter duration of estrus in the Ovsynch protocol than the findings reported by López-Gatius (2020), and a longer duration in the results.
+This result showed similarity in the PGF2α plus PGF2α protocol with the findings of some researchers who experimented with ewes and was lower than other researchers (Heidari et al., 2017).
 This dissimilarity may be due to the seasonal effects (Mohan, 2023; Almadaly et al., 2023).

-The conception rates following induction of estrus served naturally in different protocol used in this experiment were 100%.
-The conception rate bred by natural service was within the range of results of others (Smith et al., 2004 and Dahlen, 2014).
-However, many researchers found lower pregnancy rate in synchronized cows after served naturally (Stevenson et al., 2000; Baruselli et al., 2002; Bó et al., 2003).
-The higher conception rate found in present study due to the bull used for natural service in this research, reared in own farm and with proven fertility.
+The conception rates following induction of estrus, as served naturally in the different protocols used in this experiment, were 100%.
+The conception rate achieved through natural service was within the range of results reported by others (Smith et al., 2004; Dahlen, 2014).
+However, many researchers have found a lower pregnancy rate in synchronized cows after they were served naturally (Stevenson et al., 2000; Baruselli et al., 2002; Bó et al., 2003).
+The higher conception rate found in the present study is due to the bulls used for natural service in this research, which were reared on the farm and had proven fertility.
 The conception rate of cows treated by

 different synchronization in our study with timed AI was lower than natural services.
-This finding was inconsistence with other researcher (Buhecha et al., 2016, Jayaganthan et al., 2016).
-The causes of this lower conception rate may be poor quality semen used by AI technician for artificial insemination (Hamid et al., 2021).
+This finding was inconsistent with other researchers (Buhecha et al., 2016; Jayaganthan et al., 2016).
+The causes of this lower conception rate may be the use of poor-quality semen by AI technicians for artificial insemination (Hamid et al., 2021).
 The sperm motility of remaining semen straws was lower preserved in liquid nitrogen container.
 The technician did not check the quality of semen before artificial insemination.
-A recent study demonstrated that impaired oocyte competence at earlier phase of folliculogenesis reducing the probability of normal fertilization, embryo development and viability of embryos may also be responsible for repeat breeding syndrome in cows (Sood et al. 2017).
+A recent study demonstrated that impaired oocyte competence at the earlier phase of folliculogenesis reduces the probability of normal fertilization, embryo development, and embryo viability, which may also be responsible for repeat breeding syndrome in cows (Sood et al., 2017).
 The existence of an inherent inferior quality of the ovulatory follicle also found in repeat breeding Holstein heifers (Kafi et al. 2017; Sudano et al., 2011).

 CONCLUSION

 Hormonal protocols (Select synch: GnRH+PGF2α, Ovsynch: GnRH+PGF2α+GnRH, PGF2α plus PGF2α) effectively synchronized estrus in Repeat breeding syndrome cows.
 However, conception rates via artificial insemination remained critically low (8%) while natural service achieved 100% conception.
-To improve repeat breeding syndrome management: ensure strict semen quality control during storage/transport, trained AI technicians and timing and prioritize natural service where AI infrastructure is inadequate.
+To improve repeat breeding syndrome management, ensure strict semen quality control during storage/transport, train AI technicians, and prioritize natural service where AI infrastructure is inadequate.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

-Author(s) hereby declare that no generative AI technologies such as large language models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.
+Author(s) hereby declare that no generative AI technologies such as large language models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during the writing or editing of this manuscript.

 ETHICS APPROVAL